hheeseung/momentum-clone-2022/README.md

 # Momentum Clone 2022

-For the "Vanilla JS Challenge" senior project.
+For the "Vanilla JavaScript Challenge" senior project.